 There should be some demonstrable justification for travelling abroad to engage in the proposed training, i.e. funding will generally not be granted for attending training courses abroad where similar courses are available in Ireland.
 Research collaboration activities are NOT eligible for funding under this scheme, nor is attendance at conferences.
 Please note that the grant includes an allowance for travel and subsistence, but it does not cover course fees: staff members would have to meet this type of cost themselves.

-NUI Galway's funding for staff training mobility will cover only a limited number of visits.
+University of Galway's funding for staff training mobility will cover only a limited number of visits.
 The minimum duration of these training visits is 2 full working days, and regrettably it will not be possible for us to support visits in excess of five working days.
-Eligible activities may take place up to September 30th, 2022.
+Eligible activities may take place up to September 30th, 2023.
 Applications should be presented in the form of a DRAFT Staff Mobility Training Agreement.
-This does not need signatures at this stage, as content and dates may need to be adjusted, but it should be accompanied by (i) an invitation from the host organisation (a brief e-mail will suffice), and (ii) confirmation that the proposed visit has been approved by the relevant Head of Unit at NUI Galway.
-The deadline for submitting your draft training agreement to the International Affairs Office is Wednesday, 13th April, 2022 at 5pm.
+This does not need signatures at this stage, as content and dates may need to be adjusted, but it should be accompanied by (i) an invitation from the host organisation (a brief e-mail will suffice), and (ii) confirmation that the proposed visit has been approved by the relevant Head of Unit at University of Galway.
+The deadline for submitting your draft training agreement to the International Affairs Office is Friday, 10th March, 2023 at 5pm.
 Please send it to firstname.lastname@example.org.

 Some teaching staff may be interested in making their Erasmus staff training mobility application within the scope of the DELTA scheme: see below.
 "Teaching staff" may include any staff who are involved in pedagogical activities.

 ***Erasmus+ DELTA is a new mobility opportunity for all those who teach in Irish higher education.***